flowtoolz/flowtoolz.github.io/more/more.md

 ## StockToolz

 In 2017, I got into trading stocks, in particular swing trading via chart technique.
-I built an app that visualizes historic stock data from an unofficial yahoo finance API.
+I built an app that visualizes historic stock data from an unofficial API of yahoo finance.

 The app also allowed me to test simple strategies and see how they compete.
-I made money with every single trade, but I wasn't too systematic about it.
+Supported by this app, I made money with every single trade, but I wasn't too systematic about it.
 I'll certainly come back to this project in the future.

 ## ParetoSpeak